Skip to main content Watercolor decoration

 After the death of Archbishop Lefebvre in 1991, the SSPX, under new leadership (Bishop Bernard Fellay elected in 1994), embarked on a path of rapprochement with Modernist Rome, a path that ultimately led to a tragic deviation from its founder’s principles.

-The 2009 "Thaw" and the Williamson Affair
+The Williamson Affair

 The subsequent „doctrinal discussions‟ (2009-2011) between SSPX and Roman theologians proved that Rome’s commitment to Vatican II remained unwavering.
 Yet, the SSPX leadership continued to pursue a „practical agreement.‟

 The pivotal moment arrived in 2012.
 On April 15, 2012, Bishop Fellay, the SSPX Superior General, presented a secretly drafted „Doctrinal Declaration‟ to Rome.
 This ambiguous document hinted at an acceptance of Vatican II „in the light of Tradition,‟ a concession fundamentally at odds with Archbishop Lefebvre’s categorical rejection of the Council’s errors.
+Crucially, this declaration also accepted the validity of the New Mass and the 1983 Code of Canon Law.

-The full extent of this shift was revealed when, on April 7, 2012, the other three SSPX bishops—Richard Williamson, Bernard Tissier de Mallerais, and Alfonso de Galarreta—sent a collective letter to Bishop Fellay, warning him against signing a purely practical agreement without Rome’s conversion:
+The full extent of this shift was revealed when, on April 7, 2012, the other three SSPX bishops—Richard Williamson, Bernard Tissier de Mallerais, and Alfonso de Galarreta — sent a collective letter to Bishop Fellay, warning him against signing a purely practical agreement without Rome’s conversion:

 The doctrinal discussions have proved that it is impossible to reach an agreement with the current Rome… after the Second Vatican Council, the official authorities of the Church departed from Catholic truth and today they are determined as before to remain faithful to the Conciliar doctrine and practice.

 Bishop Fellay’s response accused them of lacking „Romanitas‟ and being „too absolute‟ in their resistance, confirming his willingness to proceed with an agreement.
+This contradicted Archbishop Lefebvre’s firm stance in 1987: „Even if Rome gives us everything we want, We will not collaborate.
+Rome is trying to de-Christianize civilization‟.

 The Path of Compromise Continues